DEFRA/ffc-development-guide/guides/resource-provisioning/servicebus-queues.md

 This guide describes how to add Azure Service Bus queues to a microservice running on the FFC Platform Kubernetes cluster.

-## Create a Microservice Managed Identity
+## Create a microservice Managed Identity

 If not alreay configured, [add an Azure Managed Identity to your microservice](managed-identity.md).

-## Create Service Bus Queues
+## Request creation of Service Bus queues

-For each queue required by your microservices, you will need to request:
+For each queue required by your microservices, you will need:
 * A Service Bus queue for the main branch deploy
 * A Service Bus queue for each of the developers on the workstream to use for local development